Trovemaster/TROVE/docs/source/theory.rst

 Expansion of the Potential Energy Function
 ==========================================

 The potential energy function for a molecule is typically expressed in some suitable coordinates, ideally in a symmetrised form.
-This function is required as an input to TROVE (see chapter :chap:newmol:) but for computational efficiency, TROVE re-expresses the potential in terms of the chosen coordinates :math:`\xi` (:eq.v_exp_func:)
+This function is required as an input to TROVE (see Chapter `New molecules <https://spectrove.readthedocs.io/en/latest/newmolecules.html>`__) but for computational efficiency, TROVE re-expresses the potential in terms of the chosen coordinates :math:`\xi` (:eq.v_exp_func:)

 .. math::